lechbaczynski/userapi/README.md

 I used Homestad virtual machine, set up with vagrant
 ( https://laravel.com/docs/5.6/homestead )

+Use php version 7+

+## Database

 I have chosen sqlite driver, to not make you set up the mysql database, but of course it can be changed to mysql in config/database.php file.

 To set up the database:

 Either use the database.sqlite: